Nogo Abang Gamelan Ensemble

 Nogo Abang means red dragon in Javanese and links the dragons traditionally carved on gamelan instruments with the Welsh dragon.

-Director: Pete Smith
+Ensemble Leader: Pete Smith

 The School of Music presents their upcoming concert series.